Our Clients – Past and Present

 USICD

-U.S. International Council on Disabilities
+U.S. International Council on Disabilities, Washington, DC

 Additional clients and collaborations